10 things to do at the Jewish Ghetto of Rome

 Terrace of the Jewish Quarter| ©John Sherbourne

-In case you want to organize your experience a bit more, in addition to booking a tour of Trastevere and the Jewish Quarter, you can make a reservation at a restaurant or cafe if your plan is to have lunch or dinner in the Trastevere area.
+In case you want to maximize your experience, you can take a gastronomic tour of Trastevere, Campo dei Fori and the Jewish Ghetto, or book on your own in a restaurant or cafe if your plan is to have lunch or dinner in the Trastevere area.
 Many restaurants are closed on Friday nights or even Saturdays, so I recommend visiting the Jewish quarter during the week.

 As in the rest of Rome, in the Jewish quarter there are restaurants designed for tourists that I recommend you avoid at all costs and the really good ones fill up quickly, so I recommend you book a table in advance.

-5. Contemplate the Fountain of the Turtles, one of the most curious in Rome
+6. See the Fountain of the Turtles, one of the most curious fountains in Rome

 Fountain of the Turtles| ©Heather Cowper